SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

       {"build":{"version":"0.1.11","artifact":"ap-imrt-iis","name":"ap-imrt-iis","group":"org.opentestsystem.ap","time":"2018-02-06 22:27:26+0000","by":"root"}}   </pre>
    * NOTE: You will have to update the domain mapping any time the loadbalancer changes.

+### Create the Database
+   * From the AWS Console, select RDS, Instances, Launch DB Instance
+   * Choose PostgreSQL
+   * Enter DB details, make sure you remember the username and password.
+   * On the Advanced settings page
+      * For VPC, select the existing VPC for the cluster, for example dev.imrtlk8s.local
+      * For Subnet group info, select 'Create a new DB Subnet Group'
+      * For Public accessibility select 'Yes'
+      * For Availability zone select 'No preference'
+      * For VPC security groups select 'Create new VPC security group'
+      * For Database name select 'imrt'
+      * Leave defaults for the remaining choices
+   * Launch the instance.
+You will ned to monitor your DB instance until it finishes creating, then you should be able to find the endpoint.
+   * Once the instance is running, you can test it by connecting from your development computer, for example:
+   <pre>psql --host=imrt-db-dev.cjqp2fdamfoh.us-east-2.rds.amazonaws.com --username imrt_admin --password --dbname=imrt</pre>
+   * Create the tables in the DB as described here: https://github.com/SmarterApp/AP_IMRT_Schema
+   * Create users - TBD when we actually have java code to access the DB
+   * Update security groups - TBD when we actually have java code to access the DB
 ### Updating Applications
    * Updating applications is done via kubectrl, which requires that kubectrl is first configured to point to the cluster in question: <pre>kops export kubecfg --state s3://kops-imrt-dev-state-store --name dev.imrt.k8s.local</pre>
 #### Updating Docker Image Version